Front Running

 SUMMARY

-Front running is a prohibited trading practice where a market participant trades on advance knowledge of pending orders that are likely to affect the price of a security.
-This practice exploits non-public information about upcoming trades to gain an unfair advantage.
+Front running is a manipulative trading practice where a market participant uses advance knowledge of pending orders to execute trades that benefit from the price impact of those orders.
+This practice is generally illegal in regulated markets as it exploits confidential information for personal gain at the expense of other market participants.

 Understanding front running

-Front running occurs when a trader, typically a broker or market maker, uses privileged information about incoming customer orders to trade ahead of those orders for their own benefit.
-For example, if a broker receives a large buy order from a client, they might first purchase the security for their own account, anticipating the price increase that will likely result from the client's order.
+Front running occurs when a trader, often a broker or market maker, learns about an upcoming large order and trades ahead of it to profit from the anticipated price movement.
+For example, if a broker receives a large buy order for a stock, they might first purchase shares for their own account before executing the client's order, allowing them to profit from the price increase caused by the large order.

 Types of front running